 This is a famous verse that is often used by preachers who evangelize non-believers.
 However, here the risen Jesus is talking with believers.
 He is talking with His Church in Laodicea.
 Moreover, the interesting part is that He is standing outside of His Church and not inside of it!
 Is it possible for people to do Church without Jesus in their midst?
 Apparently, it is possible.

-Furthermore, we find Jesus outside of His Church and knocking at a closed door.
+Next, we find Jesus outside of His Church and knocking at a closed door.
 He wants to come in but the door is closed for Him, and He is kept outside.
 And this is a door that only we can open for Him, as He will not break it or force it.
-And if we do not want to open it, He will respect our decision, as He always does.
+If we do not want to open it, He will respect our decision, as He always does.

-However, if anyone in the Church will hear His voice, He will come in.
+But if anyone in the Church will hear His voice, He will come in.
 Probably people do not hear His voice because there is too much noise in the Church.
 Nevertheless, Jesus would like to come in our reality and take over our lives and programs and ministries, if we would let Him.
-And this truth applies to a personal level too, not just for the Congregation.
+This truth applies to a personal level too, not just for the Congregation.

 2. We need to accept God’s invitation to enter His reality